radhika3131/Multiuser_Chat_Application/README.md

 User data, including usernames, passwords, and other details, are stored securely in an SQL database.

 ### Socket Programming and Server Socket
-The application utilizes socket programming and server socket for establishing connections and enabling communication between clients and the server.
+The application utilizes socket programming and server sockets for establishing connections and enabling communication between clients and the server.

 ### Handshaking Process
-A handshaking process is implemented for establishing secure connections between clients and the server.
+A handshaking process is implemented to establish secure connections between clients and the server.

 ### Multithreading
 The server employs multithreading to handle multiple client connections concurrently.

 ### Message Broadcasting
-Messages sent by users are broadcasted to all participants in the respective chat room.
+Messages sent by users are broadcast to all participants in the respective chat room.

 ### Error and Exception Handling
-The application includes robust error and exception handling mechanisms to handle unexpected situations gracefully.
+The application includes robust error and exception-handling mechanisms to handle unexpected situations gracefully.

 ### Stream I/O
 The application implements read/write operations on streams to transmit messages between clients and the server.